sleipnir029/sleipnir029.github.io/_posts/2021-04-21-Digit-recognizer-using-MNIST-dataset.md

 description: Meta post containing a brief overview of the Digit Recognizer using MNIST dataset
 ---

 Recently, I’ve been working on the [Digit Recognizer](https://www.kaggle.com/c/digit-recognizer/overview) (Image Classification) using the MNIST dataset.
 To say the least, it’s been pretty overwhelming but captivating with numerous previously unknown subject matter.
-This article is more of a logbook for my-future-self to track the record of my educational progress.
+This article is more of a logbook for my-future-self.
 So, here we go….

 ## About the MNIST database
 The  [MNIST Database](https://en.wikipedia.org/wiki/MNIST_database) (Modified National Institute of Standards and Technology database) is a large database of handwritten digits that is commonly used for training various image processing systems.